-Minnesota SARE offers Mini Grants to agricultural professionals (Extension, NRCS, state and tribal agencies, NGOs, etc) and farmers for programming in sustainable agriculture with priority given to those that relate to Minnesota SARE Initiatives (Building Soil Health; Carbon, Energy, and Climate; Local Foods).
+Minnesota SARE offers Mini Grants to agricultural professionals (Extension, NRCS, state and tribal agencies, NGOs, etc) and farmers for programming in sustainable agriculture with priority given to those that relate to Minnesota SARE Initiatives (these include adapting to a changing climate and other food system disruptions, building resilient local food systems, and supporting emerging farmers).
 Mini Grants provide support for organized programs such as field days, farm tours, workshops, etc. Mini Grants may also be used to help fund on-farm research trials or demonstration plots as long as there is an associated outreach component.

 Mini Grants of up to $2000 can be awarded.
 Mini grant funds can be used for expenses related to guest speakers, facilities, or other logistics related to the conducting of an educational program.
 Mini Grant funds may be used for meals or refreshments if these expenses contribute to the continuity of the event.